-Now, to be fair, the left has its fair share of misspelled posters.
+Now, to be fair (and balanced), the left has its own share of misspelled posters.
 My fave: “Will sombody please give Bush a blowjob so we can impeach him.”
 Misspelling aside, the sentiment is funny.
-Anyway, these tea party folks are working against their own interests, which makes the motivational poster’s point all the more salient.
+Anyway, these tea party folks work against their own interests, which makes the motivational poster’s point all the more salient.
 They really are “kind of impotent.”

 Ok, so today, a Facebook friend of a Facebook friend posted a series of pictures with misspelled signs, prompting me to hunt for some more.
 I found some funnies and some disturbing things.
 A funny: “No pubic option.”

 The disturbing ones?
 The Obama SS image on a survivalist forum is not a protest poster, admittedly.
 My response to this image was visceral, though, which is the point.
 The common discursive tactic to equate Obama with Hitler, a overwhelmingly offensive tactic, is hugely problematic.
 Yeah, some leftists did the Bush=Hitler thing too.
 It wasn’t ok for us either, and many progressive leaders were very vocal critics of us.
 Deployed by the left or right, either way, equating political leaders with Hitler denigrates who we are as a country and erodes civil discourse.